Fall Semester WILD Alumni and Friends Newsletter 2020

 - To provide a loose advisory network for WILD.
 As a new Department Head, I will be soliciting your opinions about emerging trends and skills required in the job market in order to keep our degree programs current.

 Direct contact with WILD Alumni and Friends members will be mediated by the WILD Department so that member contact information (emails, phones, addresses) does not become public.
-The list of current members, along with their WILD degrees and current positions, will be widely distributed and can be found HERE.
-Currently have over 80 members (!), so have a look to see who you can catch up with!
-If you want to invite someone else to join the group, please direct them to this website: https://qcnr.usu.edu/wild/about/alumni_and_friends
+See the list of current members, along with their WILD degrees and current positions.
+We currently have over 80 members, so have a look to see who you can catch up with!
+If you want to invite someone else to join the group, please direct them to the alumni and friends page.

 This very first newsletter will feature two WILD Alumni and Friends members at different stages in their careers; one in wildlife law enforcement and one in forestry.